 Market Sector Update

-The opinions expressed in this commentary are those of the Fund’s manager and are current through June 30, 2013.
+The opinions expressed in this commentary are those of the Fund’s manager and are current through March 31, 2014.
 The manager’s views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
 Any securities or sectors mentioned are based on what the managers feel may be newsworthy and may or may not reflect holdings in this portfolio.
 It is not intended to represent that an investment in these securities or sectors was or will be profitable.
 Past performance is no guarantee of future results.

-Risk Factors.
+Consider all factors.
 The price of the Fund’s shares will fluctuate with market conditions and other factors.
 Fund shares are not guaranteed or endorsed by any bank or other insured depository institution, and are not federally insured by the Federal Deposit Insurance Corporation.
 Closed-end funds frequently trade at a discount from their net asset values (NAVs), which may increase an investor’s risk of loss.
 At the time of sale, shares may have a market price that is below NAV, and may be worth less than the original investment.
 There is no assurance that the Fund will meet its investment objective.

 An investment in the Fund is not appropriate for all investors and is not intended to be a complete investment program.
-The Fund is designed as a long-term investment and not as a trading vehicle.
+The Fund is designed as a long-term investment and not as a trading vehicle

 Ivy Investment Management Company (IICO) serves as the Fund’s investment adviser.
 IICO is a wholly-owned subsidiary of Waddell & Reed Financial, Inc.